Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

 Proofs and revealing information
 ================================

-Some dApps or services may require you to prove that you are over a certain age, or that you reside in a specific range of countries or area without revealing your exact age or country of residence.
+Some dApps or services may require you to prove that you are over a certain age, that you reside in a specific range of countries or area without revealing your exact age or country of residence, or that you have a certain type of education.
 You can choose whether you want to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
-The dApp or service uses a :ref:`zero knowledge proof<glossary-zero-knowledge-proof>` to request the attributes necessary for their service.
+The dApp or service uses a :ref:`zero-knowledge proof<glossary-zero-knowledge-proof>` to request the attributes necessary for their service.
 This means that the dApp or service does not get any exact attributes, only proof that you live up to their requirements.

 .. image:: ../images/browser-wallet/zkp-one-attribute-ok.png
     :width: 75%

-When an attribute or attributes will be proven by zero knowledge proof but not revealed, the hidden icon |proof-zkp| appears next to the attributes to prove.
+When an attribute or attributes will be proven by zero-knowledge proof but not revealed, the **Zero-knowledge proof** heading appears on the card with the attributes to prove.

 If you do not meet one of the attributes in the statement, you would see a screen similar to below.